realkotob/astra/docs/source/api/index.rst

-API Reference
+Module Reference
 ============

-This section provides detailed API documentation for all modules in Astra.
+This section provides detailed documentation for all modules in Astra.

 .. toctree::
    :maxdepth: 2